-The NDIS is how the Commonwealth Government provides support to Australians with disability, their families and carers.
+The NDIS is how the Australian Government provides support to Australians with disability, their families and carers.
 It is administered by the National Disability Insurance Agency (NDIA).
 The NDIA makes decisions about whether someone is eligible to become an NDIS participant and, if so, how much funding they will receive.
 Eligibility is focused on lifelong, functional impairment.

 The NDIS does not fund services that are reasonable and necessary for children to participate in education.
 These remain the responsibility of the Department of Education (the department).